fusioncharts/dev_centre_docs/getting-started/angular/angular/special-events-using-angular.md

 ---
-title: Special Events using Angular | FusionCharts
+title: Special Events Using Angular | FusionCharts
 description: This article showcases a draggable column chart with special events.
-heading: Special Events using Angular
+heading: Special Events Using Angular
 ---

 FusionCharts Suite XT API offers a wide range of events that you can use to trigger actions for different stages in the life cycle of a chart or when you interact with a chart.
 For example, events can be used to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.